charlotteliang/firebase-dataconnect-todo-app/README.md

 ### 📋 Manual Setup Alternative
 For traditional manual setup without AI assistance, see our detailed [Firebase Setup Guide](FIREBASE_SETUP.md).

+**💡 Recommended: Use the Cursor Rules approach above for the best AI-assisted experience!**

 ## Installation & Setup